Peranakan Beading Workshop

 What you will experience

-1. Receive hands-on instruction on how to work with Peranakan beads and some of the interesting facts surrounding this intricate art
+1. Receive hands-on instruction on how to work with Peranakan beads and some of the interesting facts surrounding this intricate art, in heritage building managed by Kim Choo Kueh Chang.

-2. In an intimate setting, enjoy a relaxing and therapeutic session as you learn how to create your own piece of Peranakan bead art.
+2. In an intimate setting, enjoy a relaxing and therapeutic session as you learn how to create your own piece of Peranakan bead art in the shape of a ring or cuff links.

 Planning a teambuilding or private event?
 Customized workshops are available!
 Learn more here!